ramosdetrigo/dotfiles/README.md

  - srsly why does kitty have a fake scrollbar? you can't scroll it what even

 Fonts:
- - [VictorMono](https://rubjo.github.io/victor-mono/) for terminal & text editor
+ - [Victor Mono](https://rubjo.github.io/victor-mono/) for terminal & text editor
  - Plain ol' monospace for polybar

 Color scheme: